Muqi: The Triptych: Guanyin, Crane, and Gibbons

 Muqi's triptych of Guanyin, Crane, and Gibbons at Daitokuji in Kyoto, Japan, is considered as one of Muqi's iconic works.
 The white-robed Guanyin was depicted from a three-quarter perspective as the centerpiece of the triptych.
-Sitting against a cliff with hands and legs covered by loosely folded draperies of the robe, Guanyin is wearing lavishly decorated headwear and jewelry to show his status as a Bodhisattva.
+Sitting against a cliff with hands and legs covered by loosely folded draperies of the robe, Guanyin is wearing lavishly decorated headwear and jewelry to show her status as a Bodhisattva.
 The willow tree twig is placed on his left side.
 The image of Muqi's "white-robed Guanyin" has also conveyed a unique situation when Guanyin was sitting by the water under the moon.
 Muqi's signature "respectfully made by the monk Fachang of Shu [Sichuan]" was signed on the lower left corner of the painting along with the seal of "Muqi".
 The crane is portrayed in the left painting of the triptych with its body leaning forward to the right.
 It is galloping loudly with its head lifted, neck stretched, and beaks widely open.
 On the other side of the Guanyin painting rests the Gibbons painting.
 A mother gibbon is sitting on a withered tree branch, holding a baby gibbon in her right arm while grasping the tree branch with her left.

 No specific arrival dates of the three paintings has been recorded when they were shipped from China to Japan.
 The three artworks were first mentioned as a triptych in the Inryoken Nichiroku (蔭涼轩日録), the daily record of events and activities taking place in the Inryoken pavilion, in 1466.
 Later in the 16th century, the paintings were donated by Taigen Soshin to Daitokuji.
 They were considered to have been initially painted as a set by Muqi evident by the poem cited by Wuzhun on the Guanyin painting.
 Nevertheless, other than the fourth verse, only Guanyin and the gibbons were mentioned in the poem.
 Hence, according to scholars, Wuzhun's poem seems to have weakened the theory of the three paintings being created as a triptych.
 Moreover, as Nancy Wei mentioned, since the Guanyin painting is more severely damaged than the other two, the three works may actually be produced during different time periods.
 However, the art historian, Fukui, has pointed out the correspondence of the environmental settings in the three paintings, which may become evidence to support the paintings been created as a triptych from the very beginning.